-God’s plan to work in the world is His church1.
+God’s plan to work in the world is His church.
 Christ’s church may be described as a group of people, energized by grace, doing the impossible for the glory of God.
 A key insight into God’s plan to reach the world through Christ’s church is in Titus chapter 2.

-The verses of this chapter contain a call to First Century men and women energized by grace to live an extraordinary spiritual life in a very unspiritual culture.
+The verses of this chapter contain a call to first century men and women energized by grace to live an extraordinary spiritual life in a very unspiritual culture.

-When grace energizes us we want to deny ungodliness in any form we find it cropping up in our lives.
-When God’s grace energizes us we want to mortify lust in any form in our lives.
+When grace energizes us, we want to deny ungodliness in any form we find it cropping up in our lives.
+When God’s grace energizes us, we want to mortify lust in any form in our lives.

 The Cretan church was saved, bought from the slave market of sin (redeemed), but still had clinging to their lives the garbage of their culture.
 They had generations of bad habits, false thinking, and warped lives.

 What was the plan God had in mind to transform these very un-saintly people?
 The same plan He has for all of us today.
 Save them by His grace and sanctify them by His Word.

 As long as the power was on in their lives, as long as they operated energized by grace, the old ways, the lusts of the flesh, and all the manifestations of pride were held back.
 But whenever the power was interrupted and they did not walk in the Spirit, the old, corrupt ways of the flesh would spring to life.